-- (b) The presence of a monitor is highly recommended.
-If the role of monitor is entrusted to a pupil, he/she should be at least 16 years old and have received special training; - (c) Vehicles assigned for use in transporting children should be fitted with fixed seats facing forward and seat belts; (ECE/TRANS/WP.1/2006/11) - (d) Drivers should be trained in the specific problems concerning the transport of children.
+(b) The presence of a monitor is highly recommended.
+If the role of monitor is entrusted to a pupil, he/she should be at least 16 years old and have received special training;

+(c) Drivers should be trained in the specificities of the transport of children.